James Wines: Background and career

 James Wines graduated from Syracuse University in 1956.
 He became a Fellow of the American Academy in Rome that year and was bestowed a Guggenheim Fellowship in 1962.
-He began his career as a successful sculptor and graphic designer, exhibiting with the Otto Gerson Gallery (subsequently Marlborough Gallery) in New York.
+He then began his career as a sculptor and graphic designer, exhibiting with the Otto Gerson Gallery (subsequently Marlborough Gallery) in New York.

-Professor Wines’ corporate clients include Swatch, MCA Universal, MTV, Nickelodeon, Williwear, Isuzu, Disney, Costa Coffee, Carrabba's Restaurants, Saporiti Italia, Brinker International, Allsteel, Ranger Italia, Reliance Energy Corporation, and Denny's.
+Wines’ corporate clients include Swatch, MCA Universal, MTV, Nickelodeon, Williwear, Isuzu, Disney, Costa Coffee, Carrabba's Restaurants, Saporiti Italia, Brinker International, Allsteel, Ranger Italia, Reliance Energy Corporation, and Denny's.
 Among municipal clients, he has worked for the cities of Hiroshima, Yokohama, Toyama, Seville, Vienna, Vancouver, Le Puy en Velay, Chattanooga, and New York City.
 His original drawings for these projects have graced the covers of dozens of international design magazines.

 As an educator, Wines originally held adjunct positions at the New School for Social Research (1963–65) and a number of other institutions.
 In 1974, he taught as an Associate Professor of Fine Art in the New York University Department of Art and Arts Professions.
 This was followed by visiting professorships at Dartmouth College, the University of Wisconsin, New Jersey School of Architecture, and Cooper Union Design Center.
 He was chair of the Environmental Design department at Parsons School of Design from 1984 to 1990.
 After teaching at Domus Academy in Italy and at the University of Oklahoma, he became a professor of architecture at Pennsylvania State University in 1999.
 Wines has built a legacy of mentoring emerging art talent, including noted designer, Alex Donahue.